Kelly Krauskopf

-Kelly Krauskopf is an American basketball executive who currently serves as the President of basketball and business operations for the Indiana Fever of the Women's National Basketball Association (WNBA).
+Kelly Denise Krauskopf (born November 26, 1961) is an American basketball executive who currently serves as the President of basketball and business operations for the Indiana Fever of the Women's National Basketball Association (WNBA).
 She is the former director of operations of Women's National Basketball Association (WNBA).
 Krauskopf is the former president and general manager of the Indiana Fever.
 She helped build the Indiana Fever franchise and led the team to WNBA playoffs thirteen times; the Fever took three conference titles and won the WNBA championship in 2012.

 On December 17, 2018, the Indiana Pacers announced that she was hired as the Pacer's assistant general manager.
 She started in her new position in 2019.

 In September, 2024 it was announced that she would be returning to the Indiana Fever as president of basketball and business operations.

 Career

 College basketball

 Krauskopf played basketball collegiately during the 1980s.
 She played forward under coach Sue Gunter at Stephen F. Austin and became a three-year letterwinner under coach Cherri Rapp at Texas A&M where she was a senior team captain.